Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Spectral Measure and Spectral Embedding

 For general infinite graphs, there is no corresponding spectral measure, other than the projection-valued $I_\cL$.
 Of course, if $G$ is transitive, then $\mu_x(\delta)$ does not depend on $x \in V$, and in this case, $\mu_x$ is already an analogue of $\mu$.

-For infinite graphs with infinite volume, there is no kernel of $\cL$, so $I(0) = 0$.
-However, for finite graphs, $I(0)$ is the projection on the kernel of $\cL$, which is the space of multiples of $\sqrt{\pi}$.
+For infinite graphs with infinite volume, there is no kernel of $\cL$, so $I(0) = \b0$.
+However, for finite graphs, $I(0)$ is the projection on the kernel of $\cL$, which is the space of constant functions.
 Since we are not interested in the kernel of $\cL$, it will be convenient for us to work with the operator $\Iz(\delta):=I(\delta)-I(0)$.
 Correspondingly, we define